-Machine knowledge: Existing machine learning models cannot understand the problem itself [Shortcut learning tutorial].
+Machine learning reliability.
+Existing machine learning models cannot understand the problem itself [Shortcut learning tutorial].
 This causes many realistic problems, such as discrimination by machines, poor generalizability to unseen (or minor) corruptions / environments / groups.
 Current state-of-the-art machines only do "predict", rather than "logical thinking based on logical reasoning".
 As models prefer to learn by shortcuts [WCST-ML], just training models as usual will lead to biased models.
+One of my research interest is to investigate these phenomena with various tools.

 If it is difficult to make machines understand the problem itself, what can we do?

-Expanding machine knowledge: Thus, we need to make a machine with a causal understanding of the problem.
 Our model should not learn undesirable shortcut features [ReBias] [StyleAugment], or should be robust to unseen corruptions [CutMix] [RegEval] [ReLabel] [PiT] or significant distribution shifts [SWAD] [MIRO].
-Also we need to make a machine not discriminative to certain demographic groups [CGL].
-We expect a model says "I don't know" when they get unexpected inputs [PCME].
-At least, we expect a model can explain why it makes a such decision [MTSA] [MTSA WS] [WSOL eval] [WSOL Eval journal], and how it can be fixed (e.g., More data collection?
+Also we need to make a machine not discriminative to certain demographic groups [CGL] [FairDRO].
+We expect a model says "I don't know" when they get unexpected inputs [PCME] [PCME++].
+At least, we expect a model can explain why it makes a such decision [MTSA] [MTSA WS] [WSOL eval] [WSOL Eval journal], how different model design choices will change model decisions [NetSim] and how it can be fixed (e.g., More data collection?
 More annotations?
 Filtering?).
 My research focuses on expanding machine knowledge from "just prediction" to "logical reasoning".
-Unfortunately, in many cases, the existing evaluation protocol or metrics are not reliable to measure how machines learn proper knowledge.
-I also have worked with fair evaluation benchmarks and metrics to mitigate this issue [ECCV Caption] [PCME] [WSOL eval] [WSOL Eval journal] [RegEval].
+Especially, my recent researches have contentrated to tackle various generalization down stream tasks, such as de-biasing, domain generalization, algorithmic fairness and adversarial robustness.

 (C: peer-reviewed conference, W: peer-reviewed workshop, A: arxiv preprint, O: others)